-The following lists 101 things that one can do with the Mozilla browser component that one cannot do with IE. The list only includes things that don't require manually changing the registry or some other obscure thing.
+The following lists 101 things that one can do with the Mozilla browser component (version 1.2) that one cannot do with IE (version 6.0).
 I used the Windows version of IE 6.0; the list will vary slightly for the Mac version.

 Displays content from the <link> tags provided by a document, allowing one to navigate to various parts of a site.